Berkeley-Data/hpt/paper_draft.md

 #### SEN12MS evaluation
 scence classification (multi-label)

-**?Quesiont/Discussion -- should we bring dp place down, or perhaps transform to % number? as other paper like moco, moco v2, simclr all show more succinet number format in terms of the acc results. and it looks more clear**
+**?Quesiont/Discussion -- (1) should we bring dp place down, or perhaps transform to % number? as other paper like moco, moco v2, simclr all show more succinet number format in terms of the acc results. and it looks more clear.
+(2) should we temporarily choose the best resuls for each of the dataset. moco has a randomly sample mechencism unless we further details and fintune with different paramters. but now, would it be goood if showcase our results that we are in the promising direction (and for presenation). we definilty need to visit back for this part tho.**

 **aug set 1(TBD)**